Raising Cycling in Ryedale

 We are a group of organisations and individuals working together to increase levels of cycling in the Ryedale area.

-CTC (the national cyclists’ organisation), Ryedale District Council, Active Ryedale, Sustrans, The North York Moors National Park Authority, North Yorkshire Sport and Kirkbymoorside Environment Group are already involved.
+CTC (the national cyclists’ organisation), Ryedale District Council, Active Ryedale, Sustrans, The North York Moors National Park Authority, Forest Enterprise, local cycle shops, North Yorkshire Sport and Kirkbymoorside Environment Group are already involved.
+We meet about every two months to exchange ideas and to develop ideas for projects, events, promotion and routes.

 We’re working together to develop a network of safe and attractive cycle routes (both on and off-road), which links communities with local facilities and services, outdoor places and places of interest.
 We want to encourage more businesses to be welcoming to cyclists, and to provide and promote cycle rides, events and activities that will attract both local residents and new visitors to Ryedale.